TimelessP/wartime/wartime-rules.md

 ### Extra turns in the same turn

-If the player chooses to spend a Plus Disc, they make take another turn within the same turn.
+If the player chooses to spend a Plus Disc, they may take another turn within the same turn.
 The player must already have the Plus Disc in their Plus Disc Holder in order to take another turn.
 A maximum of four Plus Discs can be spent in this way if the player has that many already to spend.